JavaD0j0/job-application-tracker/README.md

 - **Total Applications**: Total number of applications uploaded.
 - **Remote vs. Onsite**: Breakdown of applications by remote and onsite roles.
 - **Application Status**: Summary of statuses such as `Pending`, `Rejected`, and more.

-### Is my data secure?

-Yes!
-Your data is processed securely, and uploaded files are only temporarily stored to provide the analysis.
-Once processing is complete, all data is deleted.

 ### Can I use this tool on my mobile device?